Improving Incident Response Management

 More importantly, these tools don’t encourage collaboration, which is exactly what the team needs to effectively manage outcomes.
 Instead, if a team has an incident management system that allows for real time chat, they will be much more effective.
 Indeed, the strength of an IT team revolves around its ability to quickly resolve incident, chat plays a crucial role in rapid incident resolution.

-Instead, teams should grab onto a smartphone application that elevates high stakes communications and separates it from the standard chat that occurs on straightforward ChatOps platforms.
+Instead, teams should grab onto a smartphone application that elevates high-priority communication and separates it from the standard chat that occurs on straightforward ChatOps platforms.
 A technology like OnPage has the ability to link into standard apps like Slack and ensure that messaging continues on a separate, high priority channel.

-At the same time that the members of the outage team are communicating, the leader of the team needs to make sure that any updates are reported to important stakeholders.
+At the same time that the members of the outage team are communicating, the incident commander needs to make sure that any updates are reported to important stakeholders.
 These individuals can receive an alert on their smartphone application that keeps them apprised of important developments.
-Later on, when the situation is resolved, these VIPs can view the reporting details to learn about the meeting of SLAs and how well the team performed.
+Later on, when the situation is resolved, the senior management can view the reporting details to learn about the meeting of SLAs and how well the team performed.

 For incident response managers to further ensure success, the actions taken by the incident response team need to be documented and measured.
 This type of visibility can only really occur when there is effective reporting attached to the critical alerting platform.